 You may be instructed to provide additional materials.
 Refer to the Special Messages Tab when accepting your financial aid offer on MyHC.

 Many students think that once they accept their financial aid, it finalizes their registration bill.
 This is not true.
-Even if your balance is zero, you must either sign a printed copy of your registration bill and return to the cashier’s office OR wait 24 hours after accepting your aid package and then log-on to MyHC to finalize your bill under Student Services--Payment & Account Information (NOT Financial Aid).
+Even if your balance is zero, you must either sign a printed copy of your registration bill and return to the cashier’s office OR wait 24 hours after accepting your aid package and then log-on to MyHC to finalize your bill using financial aid please contact our Student Accounts Services Department at hcstudentaccounts@helenacollege.edu or by phone at (406)447-6921.

 How Financial Aid is Disbursed